The Importance of Mental Health

 - Genetic testing can help determine the best course of mental health treatment for people struggling with issues like anxiety and depression.
 This testing help doctors gauge which medications are likely to work for their patients and cause the least amount of problematic side effects.

-Mental health should be a priority for everyone.
-So, it’s important to be aware of the following signs that there may be something affecting your mind:
+Taking care of your mental health is of the utmost importance, but it’s not always easy.
+One place to start is to be aware of the following signs that there may be something affecting your mind:

 - A change in eating or sleeping habits